youyanggu/covid19_projections/about.md

 | 4,000 | (will not reach) | June 2 | -
 | *Total* | *2,252* | *4,003* | -

-We also present an international projection below, for United Kingdom.
+We also present an international projection below, for the United Kingdom.

 | UK deaths | Our 4/9 projection | IHME 4/9 projection | Actual
 | --- | --- | --- | --- |